 Arbor Day – October 24, 2015

 For the second year in a row, Arbor Day was celebrated as part of Make a Difference Day.
 We think that was perfectly appropriate, since tree planting should be an integral part of a park renovation.
 Trees provide shade and wildlife habitat, and simply make the parks more beautiful.

 The number of groups and individuals that came together to make the event a success was pretty impressive.
 In total, about 650 volunteers worked to rebuild John F. Kennedy Park.
 The renovation included planting 70 trees in the park and on neighboring streets.
 Groundwork Richmond took the lead on the tree planting, and we were glad to work with them.
 We also worked with volunteers from The Watershed Project, EarthTeam, and AmeriCorps, as well as City of Richmond staff.
 The trees were paid for by PG&E and the Trust for Public Land.

 For our second annual Run For the Trees event, team members ran in the 5K and 10K races of the Hilltop Family YMCA Home Front Run!
 Highlights included getting a 2nd place win in the 10K (Paula!) and a 3rd place win in the 5K (Jackie!), as well as achieving some serious personal fitness goals for other team members – some participating in their first race!
 And all while raising money for planting more trees in Richmond and supporting the YMCA youth programming in our local community.
 Most importantly, we had LOTS of fun!

 During four fun work parties on December 14, January 11, February 15, and March 29, we planted a total of 65 new street trees in Richmond!
-We also helped Groundwork Richmond with their planting event on March 7 in Booker T. Anderson Park.
+We also helped Groundwork Richmond members with their planting event on March 7 in Booker T. Anderson Park.